galaxyproject/training-material/topics/proteomics/tutorials/ntails/tutorial.md

 ## Customizing the Workflow

 - *Running the workflow on a non-prefractionated sample:* Simply use only one file as an input.
-- *Running the workflow on a double dimethyl labeling (only light and heavy labeling):* remove the third `MSGFPlusAdapter` :wrench: and the following `PeptideIndexer` :wrench: .
+- *Running the workflow on a double dimethyl labeling (only light and heavy labeling):* remove the third `MSGFPlusAdapter` {% icon tool %} and the following `PeptideIndexer` :wrench: .
 Make sure that the mass changes are correctly given in the `MSGFPlusAdapter` :wrench: .

 ## Citation